RevadiSundaram/Namaste-React/3-Foundation/readme.md

 - While executing, we can give => "npm run start"
 - We can also give npm start (will only work for start, not build)

+# root.render
+- Will convert everything into html and render it

 # React Elements
 - React.createElement ==> Object ==> (Rendering) ==> HTML Element
 - While rendering it will replace whatever inside root element (html) with the element that we are giving in JS